https://a.storyblok.com/f/270183/1368x665/261b6977ca/multifactor-security-authentication.png

 Add the client.js File

-In the client.js file, we handle what happens when users fill out forms on our website.
-It manages the steps where users type in their phone numbers and get a verification code if their SIM card hasn't been swapped out recently.
+In the client.js file, we handle form submissions on our website.
+It manages the steps where users enter their phone numbers and receive a verification code if their SIM card hasn't been swapped recently.

-The script quickly lets users know if they can't be authenticated because of a recent SIM swap or if they will receive a code to proceed with logging in.
+The script quickly lets users know whether they can't be authenticated due to a recent SIM swap or if they'll receive a code to proceed with logging in.
 This ensures that only users with secure accounts can access sensitive features.

 Test It Out